US airstrikes target Iran-backed militias in Syria, Iraq | Law-Order

 - United States

-The US military, under the direction of President Joe Biden, conducted airstrikes Sunday against what it said were “facilities used by Iran-backed militia groups” near the border between Iraq and Syria.
+The US military, under the direction of President Joe Biden, has conducted airstrikes against what it said were "facilities used by Iran-backed militia groups" near the border between Iraq and Syria.

-He described the airstrikes as “defensive,” saying they were launched in response to the attacks by Iran-backed groups.
+He described the airstrikes as "defensive," saying they were launched in response to the attacks by militias.

 "The United States took necessary, appropriate, and deliberate action designed to limit the risk of escalation — but also to send a clear and unambiguous deterrent message," Kirby said.

-At that time, Biden said Iran should view his decision to authorise US airstrikes in Syria as a warning that it can expect consequences for its support of militia groups that threaten U.S. interests or personnel.
+At that time, Biden said Iran should view its decision to authorize US airstrikes in Syria as a warning that it can expect consequences for its support of militia groups that threaten U.S. interests or personnel.

 "You can't act with impunity.
 Be careful," Biden said when a reporter asked what message he had intended to send.